 HostMonster does guarantee 99.9% uptime, however.
 So, at the very least, they’re not misleading in that regard.
 Unfortunately, that’s not the only performance metric that falls below standards.
 Page load times can also be slower than the industry standard of 700 ms by as much as 22%.

-HostMonster's not expensive, but they're not the cheapest hosting provider for what they're selling, either.
-You’ll be able to find better rates from other hosting sites (see our HostGator reviews result for example).
+HostMonster are not expensive, but they’re not the cheapest hosting provider for what they’re selling, either.
+You’ll be able to find better rates from other hosting sites (see the link below for examples).

 Our review of Hostmonster: conclusion

 Many HostMonster hosting reviews out there echo similar sentiments: HostMonster is not as much of a standout company as it used to be.
 There are plenty of other options out there that offer better value or better performance – sometimes even both.